Beyond Sprawl: Rethinking Residential, Cul-De-Sacs For The Future

 Arizona State University graduate students are studying today's housing to reimagine tomorrow's construction.

-PHOENIX Pigs will probably fly in the Southwest before homebuilders stop constructing new homes here.
+Pigs will probably fly in the Southwest before homebuilders stop constructing new homes here.
 But the types of homes people will need in the next 20 years might look very different.

 After all, we’re staying single longer, we’re having fewer children, and we’re paying more for gas and utilities.
 Is it time to re-think the all-American suburb?
 Arizona State University graduate students in design and architecture think so.